Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 ![Step3](../media/bg-step3.png)

 From a networking perspective this pattern is based on the definition of 3 hostnames:
-- Cluster host - the official hostname used by the consumers of the workloads hosted in the clusters
+- Cluster hostname - the official hostname used by the consumers of the workloads hosted in the clusters
-- Blue Cluster host - the dedicated host for the blue cluster
+- Blue Cluster hostname - the dedicated host for the blue cluster
-- Green Cluster host - the dedicated host for the green cluster
+- Green Cluster hostname - the dedicated host for the green cluster

-The cluster host is the one configured at Application Gateway level to manage the ingress traffic, moreover the hostname is also part of the AKS Ingress configuration in order to manage the TLS properly.
+The cluster hostname is the one configured at Application Gateway level to manage the ingress traffic, moreover the hostname is also part of the AKS Ingress configuration in order to manage the TLS properly.
 This host is used only for live transactions and requests.
+If the Front Door is also part of the deployment, it is not impacted by the switch because it manages only the cluster hostname, indded it provide the proper abstarction for the end-users of the application, that are not impacted by the switch between the blue and green cluster.
+In the Front Door are never exposed the blue and green hostnames, because they are used only fro internal validation and monitoring.

-The Blue and Green cluster hosts are mainly used for:
+The Blue and Green cluster hostnames are mainly used for:
 - Test and Validate the specific cluster, like mentioned in [Step 2](#t2-sync-k8s-state-between-blue-and-green-cluster)
-- The switch of the live traffic, mainly the hosts are used for the backend pools configuration at Application Gateway level, in this way the switch is transparent for the end user of the workloads.
+- The switch of the live traffic, mainly the hostnames/IPs are used for the backend pools configuration at Application Gateway level, in this way the switch is transparent for the end user of the workloads.
-For the testing and validation purpose the hosts are also exposed at Application Gateway level with dedicated endpoints and also at AKS Ingress controller level to manage the TLS in the proper way.
+For the testing and validation purpose the hostnames are also exposed at Application Gateway level with dedicated endpoints and also at AKS Ingress controller level to manage the TLS in the proper way.
 At this stage the validation is based on the infra and app monitoring metrics and official SLO and SLI, when available.
 If the validation gate is satisfied then it is possible to move in the [last state](#t4-blue-cluster-is-destroyed) of the pattern.